 The school has a 39 place FTE nursery in the Foundation unit.
 Numbers are increasing and the school was rebuilt under the government PSBP scheme to accommodate 420 full time pupils plus a 39 place nursery and opened on 7th January 2016.

 The percentage of pupils eligible for pupil premium is well above the local and national averages.
 There is a free breakfast club in the morning from 7.50 am until 8.50am, which is very popular and numbers attending are increasing.
 Children enjoy the club because of the exciting curriculum planned for them which is led by their interests and local, national and international events.

 The number of pupils with English as an additional language has increased in recent years.
-The figure is now 18% plus which is just below the national average, although the school supports a total of 20 discrete language groups.
+The figure is now 22% plus which is just above the national average.
+The school supports a total of 20 discrete language groups.
 These children do well in the school and learn English very quickly.

 There are a number of extra-curricular clubs across the year including football, rugby, netball, multi-skills, table tennis, cookery, art, choir, dance, Lego and reading for children across the school.
 The school has successfully taken part in the last few years in the Hull area Rock Challenge dance competition at Hull Ice Arena and the Bonus Arena and has also won the National Inclusion Award for this.
 We have reached the finals three times.